 Chelsea Market – I LOVE CHELSEA MARKET!
 Seriously, it’s so much fun and worth braving the crowds.
 I recommend visiting when it’s cold or rainy outside in the offseason.
 My mother and I went on a snowy day before Thanksgiving (when it was surprisingly dead) and spent 7 hours drinking and eating our way through the market on our self-made food/pub crawl.
 It was glorious.

-Grand Central Terminal – I’ve commuted through here everyday for the past 5 years and its beauty never fails to astound me.
+Grand Central Terminal – When I’m not traveling, I commute through here most weekdays for various appointments.
+Its beauty never fails to astound me.
 My friends and I love meeting at the refined Campbell Apartment for drinks after work and we still play around at the Whispering Corner.

 Other touristy things I enjoy are concerts at Carnegie Hall, checking out contemporary art (that I really don’t get) at the Whitney Museum’s brand new location, and staring at gemstones at the Natural History Museum.